trpc/github-webhook-filter-bot/readme.md

 # GitHub Webhooks without bots

-Receive webhooks from GitHub and filter out bots.
+Receives webhooks from GitHub and filter out bots, then proxies it to your destination.

 ## How it works

-It takes a webhook payload and see if the `sender` includes `[bot]` and ignores it if it does
+It takes a webhook payload, checks if the `sender` includes `[bot]`, and ignores it if it does

 ## How to use